uw-labs/blog/_posts/kube-semaphore.md

 ## Semaphore-Service-Mirror

-[Semaphore-Service-Mirror](https://github.com/utilitywarehouse/semaphore-service-mirror) is an controller responsible for mirroring services from one Kubernetes cluster to another.
+[Semaphore-Service-Mirror](https://github.com/utilitywarehouse/semaphore-service-mirror) is a controller responsible for mirroring services from one Kubernetes cluster to another.
 We describe service mirroring as:
 - Creating a local Kubernetes Cluster-IP service
 - Adding a custom local Endpoints resource for the above service which includes